aleksandr-kirakosyan/aleksandr-kirakosyan/README.md

 # Welcome to My GitHub Profile!

-Hey there! 👋 I'm [Your Name], a passionate and dedicated frontend developer.
+Hey there! 👋 I'm Aleksandr, a passionate and dedicated frontend developer.
 Welcome to my GitHub profile, where you can explore my projects, contributions, and journey as a developer.
 Feel free to have a look around and don't hesitate to get in touch if you have any questions or collaboration opportunities!

 ## About Me